Dynamically-induced Vertical Pressure Gradient Forces

 In the derivation found on the pages above, the atmosphere is treated as incompressible although density decreases in the vertical (Boussinesq approximation), which simplifies equations of motion.
 The pressure forces are partitioned into a base state and perturbation from that state (to be discussed in class).

-The resulting expressions express the pressure perturbation forces that develop when an initially symmetric rotating updraft develops in a vertically-sheared environment and the impact those have on thunderstorm evolution and behavior.
-In the equations that follow, p' can be viewed as the perturbation pressure change that would occur at the respective level that would add to or (subtract from) the synoptic scale upwards directed pressure force.
-In a buoyant updraft, this acts to either add to (or subtract from) the upwards directed buoyancy acceleration.
+The resulting expressions express the pressure perturbation forces that develop when an initially symmetric rotating updraft develops in a vertically-sheared enviornment and the impact those have on thunderstorm evolution and behavior.
+In the equations that follow, p' can be viewed as the perturbation upward directed pressure gradient force that adds or (subtracts from) to the synoptic scale upwards directed pressure force) or the perturbation pressure change that would occur at the respective level.

 Term 1: Non-linear Pressure Perturbation